igncp/leaves/Readme.md

 `vagrant up`

 This command will setup a virtual machine with the configuration set in the Vagrant file, and then install some software and do some configuration in the machine, configured in the `salt-provisioner` dir.
-Both operations may a long time.
-Once it finishes, you can enter the virtual machine by:
+Both operations may take a long time.
+Once they finish, you can enter the virtual machine by:

 `vagrant ssh`